 1. UDM/UDR notifies the updated subscriber data i.e. the expected UE behavioural information and UE group ID to the corresponding 5GC NFs (e.g., AMF, SMF)

+2a.
+The NWDAF may collect some runtime data of the UE(s) by sending monitoring request (UE group ID) to the related NFs.
+The monitoring request may be sent to the NFs directly or via NEF based on operator’s configuration.

-2 .
-During a UE communicates with the 5GC, NF e.g. AMF, the NF determines whether the UE's behavioural information matches its expected UE behavioural information, if not, the UE is regarded as an exception UE, then the NF should notify the NWDAF per the subscription received in step 1.3.
-The NWDAF may perform further data analysis on certain UE exception UE behavioural information and find that does not match the expected UE behavioural information, then abnormal behaviour could be expected e.g. be UE misused or hijacked.
+2b.
+During a UE communicates with the 5GC, NF e.g. AMF, the NF may determine whether the UE's behavioural information matches its expected UE behavioural information, if not, the UE is regarded as an exception UE, then the NF triggers the event reports to the NWDAF

+2c.
+The 5GC NFs (e.g. AMF, SMF) send event reports to the NWDAF based on the report requirements received in the monitoring request.

+NOTE 1: The subscription-notification service operation for UE behavioural information collection are aligned with the conclusions of Key Issue 3 and Key Issue 4.

+NOTE 2: The subscription-notification service operation may be invoked via NEF between the 5GC NFs and the NWDAF.

+NOTE 3: The events for UE behavioural information collection are listed in e.g. Table 6.21.1.2-2.

+3. The NWDAF may perform further data analysis on certain UE exception UE behavioural information and find that does not match the expected UE behavioural information, then abnormal behaviour e.g., unexpected UE location, abnormal traffic pattern, wrong destination address could be expected e.g. be UE misused or hijacked.
+Based on the risk type and operator policies, the NWDAF determines whether to send a notification or alert to the application layer and the 3GPP network.

 4. Based on analytical result, the NWDAF notifies exception UE ID list, corresponding Exception ID, corresponding Exception level to the AF according to the subscription to such notification.
-Based on these information, the AF may adjust e.g. recommended TCP Window Size, recommended Service Start and End time (e.g. for background data transfer), etc. For the untrusted AFs, the message can be send via the NEF.
+Based on these information, the AF may e.g.

+- adjust e.g. recommended TCP Window Size, recommended Service Start and End time (e.g. for background data transfer), etc.

+- Or choose appropriate security precaution methods, e.g. isolating the misbehaviour UE, locking the account etc.

+For the untrusted AFs, the message can be send via the NEF.

-5.1.
-According to the subscription to such notification, the NWDAF notifies exception UE ID list, corresponding Exception ID and Exception level to the relevant UDM/UDR.
+5. According to the subscription to such notification, the NWDAF notifies exception UE ID list, corresponding Exception ID and Exception level to the relevant UDM/UDR.
 Taking these received information into account, the UDM/UDR may further update the UE subscription information, e.g. Supported SSC mode, default SSC mode, Subscribed S-NSSAI and periodic registration update timer.
 UE subscription change is sent to the registered NF (Serving AMF, serving SMF).

-5.2.
-According to the subscription to such notification, the NWDAF notifies exception UE ID list, corresponding Exception ID and Exception level to the relevant PCF(s).
-Taking these received information into account, the PCF(s) may create or update the UE policy accordingly.
+6. The notification or alert the exception ID, exception UE ID list and Exception level be sent to the PCF, so that the PCF can promptly adjust the related AM/SM policies (e.g. as described in the Table 6.21.1.3-1) to prevent the deterioration of the security issue.

+7. The updated AM/SM policies are provisioned to the AMF/SMF via PCF service Npcf_AM/SMPolicycontrol_Update Notify.

+8. The AMF/SMF enforce the updated policies.

+9. The notification or alert containing the exception ID, exception UE ID list and Exception level may be sent to the related 5GC NFs directly, e.g. AMF or SMF.

+10. Once the AMF or SMF receives the exception ID, based on the operator policies, it adopts appropriate actions (e.g. as described in the Table 6.21.1.3-1) to relieve the risk.